Last Updated on August 30, 2023 by Angela Vaz

 If you intend to become fit, get down and dirty with your goals.

-Don’t just write “Exercise more” in your to-do list and call it a day.
+Don’t just write “Exercise more” in your to-do list and then call it a day.

 To follow through with your plan of becoming fit, set super-specific goals like: